 Lost, Stolen & Damaged Materials

 The Library charges those responsible for lost, stolen or damaged materials.
 The normal charge for replacement is based on the average price of new books.
 Certain rare or valuable materials may be billed at rates higher than those normally charged.
 A processing fee of $10.00 is added to the charge for replacement of each item.
 Library materials more than 3 weeks overdue are presumed lost.
 The borrower is then charged for replacement.
-If you have questions about billing or overdue fines, please call the Circulation Manager, Jill Wixom, at x4144, or speak with the supervisor on duty.
+If you have questions about billing or overdue fines, please call the Access Services Manager, Jill Wixom, at x4144, or speak with the supervisor on duty.

 Library personnel reserve the right to restrict the use of materials borrowed through the interlibrary loan network and to limit the number of interlibrary loan requests that can be made within a given period or in relation to a given topic.